- The Making of Consumer Culture in Modern Britain (London: Bloomsbury Academic, forthcoming 2017).

 - David Vincent, Literacy and Popular Culture, England 1750-1914 (Cambridge University Press, 1989), Sociological Review, 39/1 (1991), pp. 197-9.

-I have given over 70 papers to conferences and university history departments on labour and social history, popular culture, working-class autobiography and sexuality in Britain, Europe, the US and Canada.
+I have given many papers to conferences and university history departments on labour and social history, popular culture, working-class autobiography and sexuality in Britain, Europe, the US and Canada.
 The following is a selection:

 - 'The Co-op and the Cold War', Socialism and the Cold War Conference, Queen's University Belfast, 2015.